simonfuhrmann/mve/README.txt

 Apart from UMVE, most time-consuming operations are also available as console applications and can be executed on systems without graphical user interface.
 One example is "dmrecon", which is the console version of the MVS reconstruction.
-The "mveshell" is a command line replacement for UMVE, but does not yet cover all of its functionality.
+The "mveshell" is a command line alternative for UMVE, but does not yet cover all of its functionality.